-4-Year Financial Plans
+4-Year Financial Plans The Impact Report outlines the intermediate level of intended outcomes for each program area across TRCA's nine Service Areas.

-- The Business Synopsis and Rationale Report (BSSR) outlines the intermediate level of intended outcomes for each program area across TRCA's nine Service Areas. - The BSRR is the 4-year link between the long-term outcomes of the Strategic Plan and the short-term outcomes reported through CPR.
-This link is important as it helps to associate the intended connection between annual results and long-term outcomes. - Using the medium-term outcomes, staff are more easily able to recognize the influence their work has on the achievements of organizational performance, improving overall employee satisfaction. - The integration of performance measures that analyze the medium-term outcomes within the BSRR, are key to advancing the ability to more accurately track the progress in achieving the intended outcomes of the Strategic Plan.
+- The report is the 4-year link between the long-term outcomes of the Strategic Plan and the short-term outcomes reported through CPR.
+This link is important as it helps to associate the intended connection between annual results and long-term outcomes. - Using the medium-term outcomes, staff are more easily able to recognize the influence their work has on the achievements of organizational performance, improving overall employee satisfaction. - The integration of performance measures that analyze the medium-term outcomes within the BSRR, are key to advancing the ability to more accurately track the progress in achieving the intended outcomes of the Strategic Plan. - Performance Measurement is completed to illustrate how the work of individual business units is achieving the intended outcomes of the Strategic Plan.